fiseni/QuerySpecification/readme-nuget.md

 ### Pagination

-The library defines a convenient `ToPagedResult` extension method that returns a detailed paginated result.
+The library defines a convenient `ToPagedResult` extension method that returns a detailed paged result.

 ```csharp
 var spec = new CustomerDtoSpec(1, "Customer");